-Kathy Johnson the District Conservationist (retired) at the USDA Natural Resources Conservation Service Center in Torrington.
+Kathy Johnson, now retired, was the District Conservationist at the USDA Natural Resources Conservation Service Center in Torrington.
 Martha Klein is an environmental advocate and works with the Sierra Club.
 She is a former member of the Conservation Commission.

 Edward Machowski is a fisheries biologist who works for the Connecticut DEEP.